Dianne Evers Tennis Career

 A story to warm your heart

-Having heard about Dianne's Tennis career, curiosity led me to look up Judy Chaloner on Google.
-An NZ newspaper article came up about Judy out of the blue receiving a Trophy Plate "Perpetual Trophy" from TA for winning the 1979 Australian womens Doubles Title.
-Another search to a Photograph of former Australian Champions holding their Trophy Plates at an awards night in 2002.
-A Phone call from Dianne to TA and late in 2016 Dianne received by Australia Post her Trophy Plate.
+Having heard about Dianne's tennis career, curiosity led me to look up Judy Chaloner on Google.
+An NZ newspaper article came up about Judy out of the blue receiving a Trophy Plate "Perpetual Trophy" from Tennis Australia for winning the 1979 Australian Womens Doubles Title.
+Another search led to a photograph of former Australian champions holding their Trophy Plates at an awards night in 2002.
+A phone call from Dianne to Tennis Australia, and late in 2016 Dianne received by Australia Post her Trophy Plate.

-Whilst watching the 2016 AO ladies Doubles Finals in the Presidents Reserve I looked at Dianne and she had tears in her eyes, asking why the tears she mentioned that she saw her name on the TV Cameramans monitor.
-She mentioned it was the first time she had seen her name on the Womens Doubles Trophy and that in 1979 had not been afforded a Trophy Presentation with Judy Chaloner and they had never held or touched the Tropy.
+Whilst watching the 2016 AO ladies Doubles Finals in the Presidents Reserve I looked at Dianne and she had tears in her eyes, asking why the tears she mentioned that she saw her name on the tv cameramans monitor.
+She mentioned it was the first time she had seen her name on the Womens Doubles Trophy and that in 1979 had not been afforded a trophy presentation with Judy Chaloner and they had never held or touched the trophy.
 As a keen photographer I did not realise I had taken a photo of that moment.

-In 2019 With Judy Chaloner at the AO from New Zealand.
+In 2019 With Judy Chaloner at the Australian Open visiting from New Zealand.
 Dianne asked If Judy and herself could get to be with the Doubles Trophy to share a special moment with her.
-That moment came after the womens Doubles Final Presentation, close to midnight in the Trophy engravers work room.
-That special moment happend 40 Years late.
+That moment came after the womens Doubles Final Presentation, close to midnight in the trophy engravers work room.
+That special moment happend 40 years late.
 The rest is history

 Click on a photo to enlarge it